A master’s degree leads to more opportunities in education, from standing out in the applicant pool to having qualifications for leadership positions.

 You will take courses such as:

 Candidates will begin the process by submitting a Statement of Intent in the EDUC 211 semester and will formally apply to the Fifth-Year Master's in Teaching and Learning Degree Sequence during the fall semester, one year prior to matriculation.
-Applications will be due on November 20 with notification of acceptance prior to the spring semester.
+Applications will be due on the second to last Friday in November with notification of acceptance prior to the spring semester.

 See full ACU graduate admissions requirements here.